nicklemmon/recipes/_recipes/pressure-cooker-penne-pasta.md

 review: 4

 #=== Stuff for the Sidebar ===#
-cooktime:		25 minutes
+cookTime:		25 minutes
-numserved:		4
+numServed:		4
 source:			http://pressurecookingrecipes.com

 #=== Stuff for the ingredients list ===#